 1. Service Area City Environment - Cityclean, Household Waste Recycling Sites 2.
 Proposal No. 20 3.
 Head of Service Rachel Chasseaud, Assistant Director - City Environment What is the proposal?
 Use the savings proposal wording and more detail if needed 4.
 Budget Proposal Introduce charges for some types of waste at the two Household Waste Recycling Sites (HWRS).
 It is estimated this will save £80k.
 The types of waste are soil, hardcore, plasterboard, bonded asbestos and tyres.
-5. Summary of impacts Highlight the most significant disproportionate impacts on groups There will likely be impacts on groups of people.
-The most disproportionately impacted groups will be: Age Disability People on low incomes 6.
+Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts J V / NOC 6.
 Assess level of impact 4 7.
 Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 Extensive communications will take place to let residents know that this charge will be applied and to forewarn them to include the cost of disposal in their budgeting for any home improvement works.